-Catastrophizing can be paralyzing.
-It limits our social engagement because we avoid situations that posit the possibility of disaster.
+Catastrophizing is paralyzing.
+It limits our interactivity and social engagement because we avoid situations that posit the possibility of disaster.
 Our fatalistic obsessions prevent us from experiencing and enjoying life.
-We express it in our SAD-induced automatic negative thoughts (ANTs).
+It limits our ability to establish, develop, and maintain healthy relationships.
+We self-project our failures through our SAD-induced automatic negative thoughts (ANTs).
 “What if no one talks to me?”
 “What if they criticize my presentation?”
 “What if they find me unattractive?”
 Worrying about something that hasn’t happened is an exercise in futility and supports our sense of hopelessness.
-It can negatively impact our entire outlook in life, causing issues of motivation and self-esteem that lead to self-disappointment and underachievement.
+It negatively impacts our entire outlook in life, causing issues of motivation and self-esteem that lead to self-disappointment and underachievement.

 Considering the consequences of what can happen is a regular and rational part of determining our actions and activities.
-The compulsion to project the worst possible outcome, no matter how improbable, is self-destructive.
+The compulsion to project the worst possible scenarios, no matter how improbable, is self-destructive.

-When those of us with social anxiety disorder find ourselves in a situation where we dread being criticized, ridiculed, and or rejected, the smallest incident, like a failed attempt at humor, can trigger the belief that the entire evening is a personal disaster.
-This projection can easily become a self-fulfilling prophecy because we are convinced of its inevitability.
+When those of us experiencing social anxiety disorder find ourselves in a situation where we dread negative feedback, the smallest incident, like a failed attempt at humor, can convince us the entire evening is a personal disaster.
+This projection is likely a self-fulfilling prophecy because we strongly anticipated the outcome.

-Again, the obvious remedy is to become mindful of our susceptibility to this distortion, rationally assess the situation, and consider plausible explanations for the incident that triggered our catastrophizing.
+Again, the obvious remedy is to become mindful of our susceptibility to this distortion, rationally assess the situation, and consider plausible explanations (rational responses) for the incident that triggered our catastrophizing.